geeknik/my-awesome-stars/README.md

 - [justinphan3110cais/newspaper4k-forecasting-ai](https://github.com/justinphan3110cais/newspaper4k-forecasting-ai) - 📰 Newspaper4k a fork of the beloved Newspaper3k.
 Extraction of articles, titles, and metadata from news websites.
 - [owickstrom/the-monospace-web](https://github.com/owickstrom/the-monospace-web) - A minimalist design exploration
 - [ibudiallo/automated-agents-book](https://github.com/ibudiallo/automated-agents-book) - Repository for the book: Automated Agents
-- [AnubhavChaturvedi-GitHub/J.A.R.V.I.S](https://github.com/AnubhavChaturvedi-GitHub/J.A.R.V.I.S) - JarvisAI is a powerful voice-activated assistant that automates tasks using advanced AI, speech recognition, and natural language processing.
-Experience seamless interaction with a futuristic, sci-fi-
 - [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
 It runs as a CLI that can be parallelized and outputs high-quality markdown content.
 - [GAIR-NLP/OpenResearcher](https://github.com/GAIR-NLP/OpenResearcher) -
 - [aogposton/BOA27](https://github.com/aogposton/BOA27) - The open source, open hardware, smart balloon.
 Designed, with love, to provide hope for those living under Article 27.